rlqualls/sugarcane/README.md

 ## Configuration Files

-Set default options using a `.cane` or '.sugarcane'.
+Set default options using a `.cane` or `.sugarcane`.
 This is easier than telling sugarcane what editor you want to use every time.

     $ cat .sugarcane